 How do I create a thermal relief pad?

 Early CAD systems used to require that thermal relief pads be constructed manually.
 In my career, I have used arcs, lines, and polygons to construct thousands of thermal relief pads.
-Although this option is still available in many CAD systems today, it usually isn’t used unless a custom thermal relief pattern is required.
+Although this option is still available in many CAD systems today, it usually isn’t used unless a custom thermal relief pattern is required for a PCB Design.

 There is a lot more to thermal reliefs than you may have originally imagined.
 We’ve only covered the basics here, but it should give you a good starting point.
 Learning how your CAD tools work with thermal relief pads will be the real key to assuring your success with them.

-PCB design software, like Altium Designer, gives you extensive rules-based functionality for the creation and use of thermal relief pads.
-In addition, the new and enhanced design environment of Altium Designer 18 will help you to successfully complete all aspects of your next PCB design.
+PCB design software, like Altium Designer®, gives you extensive rules-based functionality for the creation and use of thermal relief pads.
+In addition, the new and enhanced design environment of Altium will help you to successfully complete all aspects of your next surface mount PCB design.

-Would you like to find out more about how Altium can help you with your PCB design needs?
+Would you like to find out more about how Altium can help you with your printed board design needs?
 Talk to an expert at Altium.